-Relapse Prevention (RP) is one of the key components of addiction treatment and long-term recovery.
+Relapse Prevention (RP) is one of the key components of addiction treatment program and long-term recovery.
 It focuses on identifying and managing the thoughts, feelings, and situations that increase the risk of returning to substance use or addictive behaviors.

-RP can be a part of a comprehensive treatment plan or used by itself as a strategy to maintain sobriety.
+RP can be a part of a comprehensive substance abuse treatment plan or used by itself as a strategy to maintain sobriety.
 This article discusses everything you need to know about Relapse Prevention, including what a Relapse Prevention plan is, common Relapse Prevention methods, and more.

 What Is Relapse Prevention?